LaunchCodeEducation/skills-back-end-java/assignments/techjobs-oo/README.md

 System.out.println(job.getEmployer);
 ```

 Why do we go to all of this trouble, when we could store this job-related data as strings?
-Well, here are a couple.
+There are a couple of reasons.

 ##### Eliminate duplication of data